 Our Core Values of 'Excellence, Learning and Leadership' underpin all that we do and we strongly believe that every learner has a key role to play in their own success.
 As the oldest students in the school, you have a key role to play in maintaining our school ethos: you are an example for the rest of the school to follow.
 We therefore expect you to make a contribution to the everyday life of the school.
-This might include being a Head of House, a break duty in the Snack Shack or being a mentor to a younger student.
+This might include supporting lessons for younger years, a break duty in the Snack Shack or being a mentor to a younger student.

-Our behaviour ethos is based on the SUMO principles: ensuring we take time to reflect and respond to events; understanding a range of perspectives even if they do not match our own and being responsible for the choice we make and the influence these choices can have on outcomes.
+Our behaviour ethos is based on the mutual respect: ensuring we take time to reflect and respond to events; understanding a range of perspectives even if they do not match our own and being responsible for the choice we make and the influence these choices can have on outcomes.
 To support this ethos, we encourage student voice and offer multiple opportunities for students to raise concerns and suggestions and for these to be heard.
 We believe successful communication is at the heart of success and will endeavour to develop positive relationships with you as students and your parents.

-I look forward to meeting you in the future and if you need any further information, please phone on (00-357-2596) 3888 or email on SJS.Head@modschools.org
+I look forward to meeting you in the future and if you need any further information, please do not hesitate to call the school on (00-357-2596) 3888 email: Colin.Guyton@modschools.org

-Yours sincerely,
+Yours sincerely, Colin Guyton

-Colin Guyton Headteacher
+Headteacher